Skilled Nursing Facility (SNF) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 In the Fiscal Year (FY) 2016 Skilled Nursing Facility (SNF) Prospective Payment System (PPS) Final Rule (80 FR 46459 through 46461), the Centers for Medicare & Medicaid Services (CMS) finalized the process for submitting SNF Quality Reporting Program (QRP) reconsideration requests and requests for exceptions and exemptions.
 The process was updated in the FY 2019 SNF PPS Final Rule (83 FR 39270 through 39271).
 Any SNF determined to be non-compliant with the SNF QRP requirements may be subject to a two percentage (2%) point reduction in their Annual Payment Update (APU) beginning FY 2018 and each subsequent rate year.

 Any SNF determined to be non-compliant according to the quality reporting requirements will receive a letter of notification from their Medicare Administrative Contractor (MAC), which will include instructions for requesting reconsideration of this decision.
-All Medicare-certified SNF compliance letters will be distributed through at least one of the following notification methods: The CMS designated data submission system (Certification and Survey Provider Enhanced Reports [CASPER]), the United States Postal Service (USPS); or via an e-mail from the SNFs Medicare Administrative Contractor (MAC).
+All Medicare-certified SNF compliance letters will be distributed through at least one of the following notification methods: the Non-Compliance Notification folders within the Internet Quality Improvement and Evaluation System (iQIES), the United States Postal Service (USPS); or via an e-mail from the SNFs MAC.

 This letter also includes the reason(s) for failing APU compliance.
-Instructions to download files in the CMS-designated data submission (CASPER) system may be found on the QTSO MDS Reference Manuals webpage.
+News and updates may be found on the Quality Improvement and Evaluation System (QIES) Technical Support Office (QTSO) webpage.
 Providers will be notified regarding the specific method of communication through an announcement on this webpage posted annually following the May 15th data submission deadline and prior to the distribution of the initial notices of non-compliance determination in late spring/early summer.
 Messaging will include the method of communication for the notices, instructions for sending a reconsideration request, and the final deadline for submitting the request.

 What is Reconsideration?